When you buy through links on our site, we may earn an affiliate commission. Learn more

 Guardio has rolled out several improvements throughout this year, though honestly some of these updates feel more like catching up to industry standards rather than groundbreaking innovations.
 The enhanced AI detection supposedly provides more accurate identification of new phishing attempts – they claim a 12% improvement in detection rates, though I haven’t been tracking this closely enough to verify their numbers.

-The updated dashboard interface includes better threat categorization and clearer explanations of blocked content.
+The updated dashboard interface includes better threat categorisation and clearer explanations of blocked content.
 Real-time sync improvements mean status updates between devices happen faster, which is helpful if you’re browsing on multiple devices throughout the day.

 After testing browser security solutions for years and evaluating Guardio across different scenarios and locations, this extension delivers adequate browser protection for individual users who want basic security without overwhelming complexity.
 The real-time phishing detection works reliably for common threats, setup remains straightforward, and daily operation stays largely invisible unless action is required.